headdetect/Flux-XNA/README.md

 ---

 ##Development
-###Theme making
+###Themes

 Currently the only way to make a new theme is by creating a new launcher and setting the theme directory (With compiled assets).
-However, in the future, I will make it changeable through an interactive menu.
+However, in the future, I will make it changeable through an interactive menu of sorts.

 ###Reqest a pull
 I will requests pulls if they: